home-assistant/home-assistant.io/source/_integrations/zabbix.markdown

 The `zabbix` integration is the main integration to connect to a [Zabbix](https://www.zabbix.com/) monitoring instance via the Zabbix API.

 It is possible to publish Home Assistant state changes to Zabbix.
 In Zabbix a host has to be created which will contain the Home Assistant states as individual items.
-These items are automatically created using Zabbix Low Level Discovery (LLD).
-In order to make setup in Zabbix easy you can use this [template](/assets/integrations/zabbix/zbx_template_home_assistant.xml) for the host.
+These items are automatically created using Zabbix Low-Level Discovery (LLD).
+In order to make setup in Zabbix easy, you can use this [template](/assets/integrations/zabbix/zbx_template_home_assistant.xml) for the host.

 There is currently also support for the following device types within Home Assistant: